A function that returns an AsyncIterable. Generally, these are defined using async function*.

 Type guard that indicates whether an object has the crucial methods to behave like a Redux Store.

-and subscribes to it.
+Accepts an Observable<Action> and subscribes to it.

-is received, the epic triggers the corresponding AsyncOperation.
+When an AsyncAction of type call is received, the epic triggers the corresponding AsyncOperation.

-emits data, encounters an error, or is completed, the 'data'
+When the AsyncOperation emits data, encounters an error, or is completed, the 'data', 'error', and 'complete' actions are dispatched, respectively.

-If you are not using redux-observable
+If you are not using redux-observable, use statelyAsyncMiddleware instead.

-Lightweight integration middleware, intended for projects that are not using redux-observable
+Lightweight integration middleware, intended for projects that are not using redux-observable.

 Serves as a direct store integration for statelyAsyncEpic.